New Kadampa Tradition: Study programs

 NKT-IKBU offers three study programs: an introductory General Programme, a more advanced Foundation Programme, and a Teacher Training Programme.
 It is believed by NKT-IKBU followers that the teachings transmit the pure lineage of Je Tsongkhapa in its entirety.

 The General Program (GP) provides an introduction to basic Buddhist ideas and meditation.
 Cozort explains that GP classes are "simply the ongoing general instructure for all comers at NKT Centers or wherever NKT teachers find a venue for teaching."
 The Foundation Program (FP) includes the study of six commentaries written by Kelsang Gyatso on several classical texts.
 The Teacher Training Program (TTP) is intended for people who wish to train as NKT-IKBU Dharma Teachers who, in turn, will teach Buddhism to newcomers as well as serve as tantric gurus.
 All resident teachers of NKT-IKBU centres follow this program of study and practice.
 It involves the study of 14 texts by Kelsang Gyatso, including all of those in the Foundation Program.
 This program also includes commitments concerning one's lifestyle, based on the five lay vows of the Pratimoksha, and the completion of specific meditation retreats.
 There is also a "teaching skills" class every month.

 Religious practices

 NKT-IKBU meditation practices include traditional Lamrim subjects such as the preciousness of human life, death, rebirth, samsara, kindness, compassion, equanimity, and the role of the guru in Buddhism.
 Chanted prayers follow a traditional Tibetan format, including going for refuge, generating bodhicitta and the four immeasurables, imagining the Buddhas and bodhisattvas as physically present, asking for and receiving blessings, the transfer of merit, and so on.

 Je Tsongkhapa and Dorje Shugden practices are also recited daily, alongside a number of other ritual practices, including prayers to Avalokiteshvara, Heruka, Vajrayogini, Tara, Manjushri, Amitayus and the Medicine Buddha.
-Keslang Gyatso compiles or approves all the sādhanas used by the NKT.
+Keslang Gyatso compiles or approves all the sādhanās used by the NKT.